Sacha Packer

 Keep their nails nice and short otherwise you're interfering with their good posture and natural gait.

-Avoid doing distance every day, the body needs a recovery day.
+Avoid doing longer distances every day, the body needs a recovery day.
 You will need to assess how your dog pulling up.
 You'll generally see this within 24 hours after they have rested.
 Do they look stiff, slow to rise, any lameness?
 If you notice they're not pulling up awesome, you may need to reduce your distance and build upon that.
 Building distance can take many months.
 Is your dog sore, you should see a Vet and see if there is any joint disease or other reasons other than lactic acid etc.

 Use an anti inflammatory diet and supplements to support what you’re asking the body to do.
 Adding healthy fats to your dogs diet so they pull their energy from that vs carbs is how a dogs body is meant to function at its best.
 Chat to us about developing your dogs balanced fresh food diet if you're not sure how to move forward.